SkyDude

 might have to be pointed a few degrees away from the center of the

-image or order to point to a bright enough guide-star.
+image in order to point to a bright enough guide-star.
 The combination

 of the two could result in stars that were shaped like an arc, unless